-Through Valley’s Tribute Program, we have the privilege of honoring remarkable individuals and caregivers connected to Valley who have passed away, clinics and teams that are no longer operating, and notable people and events in Valley’s history in a lasting and meaningful way.
+Through Valley’s Tribute Program, we have the privilege of honoring remarkable individuals and caregivers, and notable events connected to Valley that left an indelible mark.
+Some have retired, some have passed away, some represent clinics and teams that are no longer operating, but all are notable people and events in Valley’s history that will be commemorated in a lasting and meaningful way.

-The newly installed Tribute gabion in the Healing Garden, located on Valley’s main hospital campus, is slated to be filled with blown glass floats in tranquil sea glass colors, in memoriam of the people, teams and events that have shaped Valley’s ability to care for our community like family.
+The Tribute gabion in the Healing Garden, located on Valley’s main hospital campus, is filled with blown glass floats in tranquil sea glass colors, in memoriam of the people, teams and events that have shaped Valley’s ability to care for our community like family.

 Tribute packages are available for $300 each and include the following one-of-a-kind items: